 Wexner Field Fellowship

 Through a partnership with the Jim Joseph Foundation, the Wexner Graduate Fellowship/Davidson Scholars Program recently piloted the Wexner Field Fellows Program.
-Three Field Fellows will be accepted as part of incoming classes.
 Promising Jewish professionals currently working full-time in a Jewish communal organization based in North America, who are seeking professional growth and plan to continue to pursue a career as a professional leader in the North American Jewish community, are eligible.

-If you are working full-time and plan to continue to do so while pursuing part-time professional development, you may be eligible for the Wexner Field Fellowship.
+If you are working full-time and plan to continue to do so while pursuing part-time professional development, you may be eligible for the Wexner Field Fellowship, although please note the application will not be open until 2016.
 If you are in your first year of full-time graduate school, or applying to study full-time next fall, please visit the Wexner Graduate Fellowship page.

 Meet our Wexner Field Fellows